 Click on the images for more information and to purchase the product

+For international customers (outside UK/Europe) please note that there is a minimum order of 5 boxes.
 Customers from North America can visit the supplier http://www.lumenchristireligiousgoods.com

 Frankincense is an aromatic resin obtained from the species of ‘Boswalia’ trees native to Ethiopia, northern Somalia, south-western Oman and southern Yemen.
 There are various grades depending on soil, climate, the species of Boswalia tree and when it is harvested.